 Impulse buying is yet another ADHD behavioral issue I suffer from.
 At the end of that same junior year of failing college, I had dug myself into a hole of $16k worth of credit card debt…oh and was also engaged to some dude I met in a bar 6 weeks prior.
 Imagine being a parent, listening to that phone call.

 Shopping gave me a dopamine hit.
-A reward that gave me pleasure during a time that I was feeling awful about myself.
+A reward that gave me pleasure during a time when I was feeling awful about myself.

-If you would have told me 2 years ago, “Kyla, I think you have ADHD”, I would have said no way.
+If you had told me 2 years ago, “Kyla, I think you have ADHD”, I would have said no way.
 My entire career while working in advertising was all about hitting deadlines and fast-paced life.
 I’d be so laser-focused while working on a design project, I would forget to pee and eat.
 I prided myself on never missing a deadline.
-What I recently learned is that hyper fixation is also a sign of ADHD.
+What I recently learned is that hyperfixation is also a sign of ADHD.

 So now that TikTok brought this to my attention, what the hell was I going to do about it?
 First off, I didn’t hide from it.
 The more I talked about it, the more I found my people.
 After some encouragement and a bit of Googling, I found a local health center for adult ADHD testing.
 A phone consult was scheduled, followed by a zoom meeting where I told my life story.

 Roadblock after roadblock did not deter my quest for help.
-What I came to find out is, ADHD drugs are government restricted and many times abused.
+What I came to find out is, ADHD drugs are government-restricted, and many times abused.
 After bursting into tears of frustration.
 I was sooooo close to getting my life on track.
-My doctor took pitty on me and gave me a 30-day prescription for 10mg (lowest dosage) of Vyvanse and a referral to a local psychiatrist.
+My doctor took pity on me and gave me a 30-day prescription for 10mg (lowest dosage) of Vyvanse and a referral to a local psychiatrist.